CaseyHofland/GameSettings/README.md

-# Settings
+# GameSettings
-Generalized Settings System for Unity.
+Easily configure and extend Game Settings for Unity.